-- 5,000-year-old Indus Valley archaeological sites, comparable to Mesopotamia and Egypt
+- 5,000-year-old Indus Valley archaeological sites, comparable to Egypt

-- Massive mud-brick forts and dome-roofed, tiled tombs set in the desert
+- Massive mud-brick forts and domed, tiled tombs set in the desert

-- Immersion in everyday exotica, from Pakistan’s painted buses to bustling bazaars to famed blue pottery
+- Pakistan’s painted buses, bustling bazaars, and famed blue pottery

-- Convergence of Muslim, Hindu, Sufi, Sikh, and other religious traditions
+- Convergence of Muslim, Hindu, Sufi, Sikh, and other religions

-- Intimate explorations with Pakistani curators, scholars, and artisans
+- Interactions with Pakistani curators, scholars, and artisans

-This trip is an extraordinary opportunity to see a significant swath of Pakistan from Islamabad on the Pothohar Plateau of Punjab province to Karachi, edged by the Arabian Sea in the Sindh province, and GeoEx is one of a select few U.S. companies traveling in Pakistan right now.– SARA BARBIERI, TRIP LEADER
+This trip is an extraordinary opportunity to see a significant swath of Pakistan from Karachi, edged by the Arabian Sea in Sindh province to Islamabad on the Pothohar Plateau of Punjab province, and GeoEx is one of a select few US companies traveling in Pakistan right now.– SARA BARBIERI, TRIP LEADER

 1 – 2

 Arrive and explore extraordinary Karachi, one of the largest and fastest growing cities in the world Take your time exploring its neighborhoods, mosques, museums, and markets.

 Explore tiled and stone tombs at the Necropolis at Makli Hills and Thatta’s ornate Shah Jahan Mosque on the road to Hyderbad.